 Even though some of my lowest moments in life and with my eating disorder were during college, many of my classes are what kept me going.
 They made me feel like I had a purpose, and they made me want to become a role model.

 I’ve always adored public speaking and advocacy.
-I did a few conferences and public speaking appearances about my blindness and disabilities, but I always wanted to speak about other invisible disabilities and eating disorders correlating with mental health.
-I have always wanted to be that woman to help others find their voice and see that their beauty has been there this entire time.
+I did a few conferences and public speaking appearances about my blindness and disabilities, in college.
+I always wanted to speak about other invisible disabilities and eating disorders correlating with mental health.
+Being that woman to help others find their voice and see that their beauty is what I want to do.

 Publishing this book is similar to all that for me.
 It’s my way of speaking out to those women who need to hear they are beautiful, they matter, and they deserve to feel confident every single day.
 Who knows, I may reach out to my alma mater and see if they need any guest speakers.
 Now that I have made my dream come true, I’m not going to stop fighting for what I believe in, and I’m going to keep doing what I love.

 If you haven’t checked out Eat the Damn Muffin, it’s available on Amazon.
 It’s more than a book that tells you to say fuck diet culture.
 It goes beyond the guides that I share on my blog on how to feel sexy.
 ETDM encompasses so much of what I believe in when it comes to positivity, body image, social media, sex, diet culture, and self-love.
 It is everything and more.

 I’m not trying to sell you on another program.
 I’m trying to show you that we all need a little push to see how amazing we are from time to time.
 This book does that.
 I can’t wait to gift it to the women in my life who overlook how wonderful and beautiful they are, just as they are.